Screaming Trees drummer leads tributes to bandmate and ‘big brother’ Mark Lanegan

 Last year saw him publish another book, a memoir called Devil In A Coma, in which he detailed his battle with Covid-19.

-In an excerpt from the book, published by The Guardian, he wrote about being placed in a medically induced coma while in hospital in County Kerry, Ireland.
+In an excerpt from the book, published by The Guardian, he wrote about being placed in a medically induced coma while in hospital in Co Kerry.

 Our beloved friend Mark Lanegan passed away this morning at his home in Killarney, Ireland.
 A beloved singer, songwriter, author and musician he was 57 and is survived by his wife Shelley.
 No other information is available at this time.
 We ask Please respect the family privacy— mark lanegan (@marklanegan) February 22, 2022